Learn C++ 4: std::array vs std::vector

 -

-: Useful when the size of the collection is known at compile time and does not change.
+std::array: Useful when the size of the collection is known at compile time and does not change.
 It’s often used for small, fixed-size collections where the size is known in advance. -

-: Suitable when the size of the collection can change dynamically at runtime or when the size is not known at compile time.
+std::vector: Suitable when the size of the collection can change dynamically at runtime or when the size is not known at compile time.
 It’s a versatile container that can be resized and is widely used in C++.

 -

-when you need a dynamic-size container or when the size is not known at compile time.
+In summary, choose std::array when you need a fixed-size container with known size at compile time, and choose std::vector when you need a dynamic-size container or when the size is not known at compile time.

 Enjoy Reading This Article?